 The goal of the ad is to attract the right people.
-Only the people you want should be able to read the ad and think, “I could do amazing in this position, and it meets my needs too.”
+Your ideal candidate should be able to read the ad and think, “I could do amazing in this position, and it meets my needs too.”

 A general format to follow is similar to how newspaper articles are written.
 The first few sentences tell the job seeker everything they need to know before they invest any more time to read further.
-Get people’s attention first, then draw them into the detail so they will, hopefully, self-screen themselves so only those candidates who think they can be successful will apply.
-Make the introduction work with keywords for Google, Twitter, Facebook, LinkedIn and wherever else your potential hire hangs out.
+Get people’s attention first, then draw them into the detail so they will, hopefully, self-screen themselves.
+You only want those candidates who think they can be successful to apply.
+Make the introduction work with keywords and hashtags for Google, Twitter, Facebook, LinkedIn and wherever else your potential hire hangs out.
 Make sure to avoid internal jargon and the temptation to use lots of adjectives.

 In the main body use bullet points to make it easier to read and keep the writing style simple and direct.
 Your choice of words is important and can attract or repel the people you want or the diversity you need in your teams.
 For example, using wording like, “looking for a rock star salesperson”, or stating, “we need people who will crush sales targets”, is going to bias your respondents to younger males.
 Textio is a handy tool that you can run your job ad through to identify text that will bias your respondents.

 Once complete do a few more edits to take out excess words and ensure clarity.
 Grammarly is another helpful tool if writing is not your strength.
 Now you are ready to post, network, share and search.